 - Having a reckless driving conviction carries less of a social stigma than having a DUI conviction.
 Therefore prospective employers are less likely to pass over people for a job if they show only a reckless driving conviction and not a DUI.

 - A reckless driving conviction does not cause an automatic license suspension like a DUI first does.
 (However, it will add 8 demerit points to the defendant's driver's license.)

-- Finally, a defendant may petition to have a reckless driving conviction sealed from their criminal record after only two (2) years from the time the case is closed.
+- Finally, a defendant may petition to have a reckless driving conviction sealed from their criminal record after only one (1) year from the time the case is closed.
 In contrast, DUI Firsts may not be sealed until after seven (7) years have passed from the case closing.
 (Learn more about sealing criminal records in Nevada.)

 Learn more about Nevada DUI laws at our article on Nevada DUI Laws.

 Call us if you are facing charges . . . .

 If you have been accused of a DUI first in Nevada, call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation today.
 They may be able to negotiate a favorable resolution without a trial.
 But if necessary they will argue your side to a jury and fight for a "not guilty" verdict.